 Both Intel and AMD continue to develop and upgrade their dual-core processors, and they will need to for the foreseeable future.
-Due to the fact that there are so many of these chips being used, they need to be upgraded from time to time.
+Since there are so many of these chips being used, they need to be upgraded from time to time.

 As quad-core becomes the norm, it may be the case that dual-core processors will fade away and no longer be used.
-However, because there is still a demand for budget laptops, this is probably a number of years away from happening.
+However, because there is still a demand for budget laptops, this is probably some years away from happening.

 Dual-core processors have been around for a while and they continue to perform well when fitted to laptops.
 Most users have no issues with a dual-core chip, reporting that performance and clock speeds are good.